dshin13/autohighlight/README.md

 ## Dependencies

-AutoHighlight is developed in Python 3.6.5 and uses a number of open source packages:
+AutoHighlight was developed in Python 3.6.5 on AWS Deep Learning AMI (Ubuntu) Version 23.0.
+It uses the following open source packages:

 * [Keras] - 2.2.4
 * [Tensorflow] - 1.13.1